yo1995/Daily_Swift_Tasks/GeodeticDivideALine/README.md

-# Geodetic Division of A Line
+# Segmentation of A Geodetic Line

 ![demo](title.png)